WikiEducationFoundation/ruby-suspected-plagiarism/README.md

-Ruby API for accessing recent suspected plagiarism detected by eranbot / plagiabot.
+Ruby API for accessing recent suspected plagiarism detected by CopyPatrol

 This is essentially a rewrite of just the webservice from https://github.com/valhallasw/plagiabot/blob/master/webservice/api.py